iann0036/tf-cfn-provider/docs/providers/google/ProjectService.md

 [API library page](https://console.cloud.google.com/apis/library) or run `gcloud services list`.

-~> **Note:** This resource _must not_ be used in conjunction with `google_project_services` or they will fight over which services should be enabled.
+~> **Note:** This resource _must not_ be used in conjunction with `Terraform::Google::ProjectServices` or they will fight over which services should be enabled.

 ## Properties

-TBC
+`Service` - (Required) The service to enable.

+`Project` - (Optional) The project ID.
+If not provided, the provider project is used.

+`DisableOnDestroy` - (Optional) If true, disable the service when the terraform resource is destroyed.
+Defaults to true.
+May be useful in the event that a project is long-lived but the infrastructure running in that project changes frequently.

 ## See Also